jeshuamaxey/comp-phys/README.md

 ### Aside

 I will endeavour to include the instructional PDF files I used while conducting the course in the appropriate directories in a future commit.
 They help in understanding the problem being solved, but you will require a firm understanding in numerical methods, differential calculus and finite difference approximations to solve the problems yourself.

+Also included are small bash scripts to setup helpful aliases for compiling the code and updating the file listing used by the data-viewer.
+To execute these run `$ source ./aliases.sh` from either `project-*` directory.